This training contains 12 hours of live content.

 A yoga teacher who wants to take your practice beyond poses and postures and use the tools of yoga to create a more just world

-A studio owner who wants to go beyond a one-and-done diversity, equity, and inclusion initiative and move toward a sustainable daily practice of dismantling white supremacy with every business decision you make
+A studio owner who wants to go beyond a one-and-done diversity, equity, and inclusion initiative and move toward a sustainable daily practice of dismantling systems of oppression with every business decision you make

 A yoga practitioner who is tired of being scared and small with your practice; you’re ready to make bold moves, use your privilege for good, and live your values

 Someone who already is doing anti-racist or social justice work but wants additional tools and a supportive learning community

 "I'd recommend kelley nicole palmer's training to a friend because kelley nicole is a compassionate teacher and she doesn't hold back.
 Every question asked, kelley nicole was able to identify with where the person was coming from and answer the question without tiptoeing around or over elaborating or getting off topic. kelley nicole shares a lot from her own experience and is educated about racism, yoga, LGBTQ, and other marginalized communities. kelley nicole held space on zoom amazingly. kelley nicole managed all the breakouts and how kelley nicole kept up with comments, was impressive.
 What a teacher!
 I'm grateful to have learned from kelley nicole."